Functional Data Analysis by Matrix Completion: Proofs of Formal Statements

-where $O_{\mathbb{P}}(1)$ is uniform in $K$.
-We now turn our attention to the estimated eigenfunctions.
+Finally, we turn our attention to the estimated eigenfunctions.
 Since these are finitely many, we will omit the index indicating the order of an eigenfunction for tidiness, and consider an eigenfunction $\eta$.
-Let $\eta^K$ be the $K$-resolution step function approximation of $\eta$,
+Let $\eta^K$ be the $K$-resolution step function approximation of $\eta$, $\eta^K(x)=\sum_{j=1}^{K}\eta(t_{j,K})\mathbf{1}\{x\in I_{j,K}\}$.
+Then, by Taylor expanding,